Garbage Woes in Cairo

 Natural disasters and wars are two main reasons that force populations to leave their homes, which consequently push for an urgent need to provide temporary shelters or settlements as a disaster management plan.
 For many years, governments and aid agencies have worked on offering emergency relief camps.
 Solutions have ranged from short term to long-term shelters.
 Tents are the most common shelter structure used.
 However, studies show that the majority of current tent shelters do not satisfy comfort conditions for occupants and hardly satisfy privacy, hygiene and other social needs.
 They are also expensive to fabricate and deteriorate quickly.
 Several … Continue reading

-Medical Waste Management in MENA
+Medical Waste Management in the MENA Region: Perspectives

-Healthcare sector in MENA region is growing at a very rapid pace, which in turn has led to tremendous increase in the quantity of medical waste generation by hospitals, clinics and other establishments.
-According to a recent Ministry of State for Environmental Affairs report, Egypt generated 28,300 tons of hazardous medical wastes in 2010.
-In the GCC region, more than 150 tons of medical waste is generated in GCC countries every day.
-Saudi Arabia leads the pack with daily healthcare waste generation of more than 80 tons.
-These figures are indicative of the magnitude of the problem faced by municipal authorities in … Continue reading
+Healthcare sector in the MENA countries is growing at a very rapid pace, which in turn has led to tremendous increase in the quantity of medical waste generation by hospitals, clinics and other establishments.
+According to a report by UNDP in the year 2020, Egypt generated 63.5 tons per day of hazardous medical wastes.
+In the GCC countries, more than 150 tons of medical waste is produced every day.
+Saudi Arabia alone accounts for annual healthcare waste generation of around 25,107 tons per year.
+Medical waste generation in Qatar is more than 20 tons per day.
+These figures are indicative … Continue reading

 Countries Driving Solar Surge in MENA